deshay-clemons/deshay-clemons.github.io/projects/ho-omana-o.md

 </div>

 (probably gotta add more about what i learned through this project) This project with my group members, taught me a lot about Human Computer Interaction.
 I helped with the Login Page, brainstorming on the development of this webpage as well as data gathering.
 The repository for our web application can be found here.
-In addition, our final report on this project can be found here.
+In addition, our final report on this project can be found <a target="blank" href="../images/Ho'omana'o_Project.pdf">here</a>.